National Professional Qualifications Frequently Asked Questions

 I am currently on the SLT in my school, can I do the NPQH?

 The NPQs are designed to help you do your job better, rather than as a prerequisite for a new role.
 The real question is how soon do you see yourself in a headship role.
 If you will be taking on a headship before the end of the 18 month course, then the NPQH will be a good fit for you.
-At this point you would also be eligible for the Additional Support Offer (ASO) as this is designed for headteachers in their first 2 years of headship.
+If you are in your first 5 years of headship and are completing the NPQH or have done so previously you would also be eligible for the EHCO (Early Headship Coaching Offer).

 Can I take an NPQ if I am based abroad?